lvcabral/brs-engine/docs/integrating.md

 ## Simple Web Example

 Make sure you get the library files `brsEmu.js` and `brsEmu.worker.js` and place in the folder `lib` under the main folder where you save the files `example.html` and `example.js`.
 To learn more about the methods and events of the library visit the [API documentation](docs/emulator-api.md).
-Remember to host these files on a web server
+Remember that you need to host these files on a web server like the on described in the section above.

 ### example.html
 ```html